 All-Star Superman‘s covers are included alongside many others, an ephemera-packed Birds of Prey effort a particular gem, but as with other DC hardcovers, there are problems with the production and a few double page spreads lose content in the central binding.
 Why is this so frequently the case with pricey DC product?
 It shouldn’t happen at all.

 The post-millenial material is more widely known.
-The opening three chapters of Grant Morrison’s Batman and Robin series from 2009 provide an effective contrast in Quitely’s approach to DC’s premier character when compared with his work from a decade earlier when producing Alan Grant’s tale of Batman in Scotland.
+The opening three chapters of Grant Morrison’s Batman and Robin series from 2009 provide an effective contrast in Quitely’s approach to DC’s premier character when compared with his work from a decade earlier drawing Batman in Scotland, which isn’t Alan Grant’s finest hour.
 Both are extremely well drawn, with the older work less ambitious in terms of storytelling, but also, in places, less crowded.
 From the millennium Morrison was Quitely’s most frequent collaborator, and several moods are present.
 The Invisibles chapter supplied in isolation makes very little sense, but is artistically startling, and the excerpt from Morrison’s restoration of Batman in 2008 may be brief, but survives as an original piece of storytelling.

 It’s Quitely’s art, however, that’s the appeal, and only his name on the cover.
 There’s always been a delicacy to that art, and while those buying their comics in monthly hits may be frustrated at deadline problems, work of this quality can’t be bashed out to order.
 In an era where the variety of excellent comic art is at an all time high, Quitely’s work still stands out, and as a collection this showcases exactly why.